 Distribution, Population, and Habitat

-Sleeper sharks can be found in deep water seas near continental shelves and slope all around the world, from the extreme north of Greenland to the southern fringes of South Africa.
+Sleeper sharks can be found in deep water seas near continental shelves and slopes all around the world, from the extreme north of Greenland to the southern fringes of South Africa.
 Most species prefer the cold Arctic or temperate waters, but some also live in deep tropical waters.

 Because of their elusive nature, many species haven’t yet been evaluated for their conservation status, though numbers may be falling.
 The vulnerable Greenland shark has been traditionally targeted for its oil and meat in the Atlantic.